 - It is recommended that if you are using the Murphy bed with the slide-out wall extended to lower the stabilizing jacks.
 However, the Murphy bed has been designed for use without the wall extended.
 In this case the stabilizing jacks will not need to be used. - Remove the sofa armrests.
-The armrests are held on by Velcro and can be stored in the sofa's drawer.

-3. Disengage murphy bed lock.
+The armrests are held on by Velcro and can be stored in the sofa's drawer. - 3.
+If equipped, disengage murphy bed lock.